Travel

 Start simple

 Write down all your settings.
 Test with each new location.
 Every element is variable.
 That is why if a course about lighting can be great.
-You will soon realise that it will be difficult to use the same settings you learned in the course.
-Because every parameter has changed.
-The location, the light you’re using, the power settings, the distance to the model, the height of the light, and the shutter speed, etc.
+You will soon realise that it will be challenging to use the same settings you learned in the course because every parameter has changed.
+The location, the light you’re using, the power settings, the distance to the model, the height of the light, and the shutter speed, among other factors.

 My rule of lighting is to keep it simple; don’t experiment on a client.
 Like everything, practise, practise, practise.

 My style also evolved because I planned my shoots.
 I didn’t leave it to chance.
 I planned for the outcome I wanted for the images.
-For a long time, I used to meet a model and give her full control of how she would dress or use make-up.
+For a long time, I used to meet a model and give her complete control over her wardrobe and makeup choices.
 I was shooting TFP at the time.
 All I wanted was to fill up my portfolio.
-The intended purpose in your photoshoot will change everything.
+The intended purpose of your photoshoot will change everything.
 Don’t waste your model’s or your time.

 This will make you more intentional and develop your style.
 Before each photoshoot, plan the desired outcome.
 Paid or unpaid.
 I know you might not have the luxury to create what you want for a paid shoot.
 The more you develop your style, the more clients will choose you.
 They’ll trust your creative process because of your unique approach.
 This is, I guess, what every photographer should aim for.

-An example of how my style has evolved from this to that.
+An example of how my style has evolved from one point to another.

 Can you spot the difference?
-I’m not saying that the first portrait is not valid, but it’s more candid; it is like a lot of portraits out there.
+I’m not saying the first portrait isn’t valid, but it’s more candid, similar to many portraits out there.
 Can you agree that the second image is much more intentional?
 I have created it with a story behind it.
 Creating an image like the second one is more satisfying.
 I had to research and think about its message because this image is part of a wider project.

 I hope this post will inspire you to experiment with your photography style.
 Don’t be afraid to push the boundaries of your photography practice.
 Let me know what you think in the comments.